+The below table shows a comparison between the Chelsea Garden Coomungie Precinct DCP (residential lot controls for houses) and the Greenfields Housing Code.
 The green commentary highlights controls that are in alignment or exceed those of the Greenfields Housing Code.
 The blue commentary represents additional criteria in the Greenfields Housing Code that must be met.